Olenjan/ItemGenerator/Definitions.md

 			##### Stat concepts
-				Attribute 	- Basic and inherit 'Stat' of a 'Character' Conditional	- 'Stat' that performs a specific 'Action' or a chance in 'Stats' when its condition is met Proc 		- 'Conditional' that uses chance/probability as its condition Trigger		- percentage chance or a 'Conditional' to cause an automatic 'Action'
+				Attribute 	- Basic and inherit 'Stat' of a 'Character' Resource   	- Current value of a 'Stat' that can deplete Conditional	- 'Stat' that performs a specific 'Action' or a chance in 'Stats' when its condition is met Proc 		- 'Conditional' that uses chance/probability as its condition Trigger		- percentage chance or a 'Conditional' to cause an automatic 'Action'